 Asian stocks rise after Wall Street hits new high

-Japan Financial MarketsA man looks at an electronic stock board of a securities firm in Tokyo, Monday, Jan.
+Virus Outbreak South Korea New YearSouth Korean financial officers wearing face masks celebrate the opening for the Year 2021 trading outside of the Korea Exchange in Seoul, South Korea, Monday, Jan.
 4, 2021.
 Asian stock markets rose on 2021’s first trading day, boosted by optimism about the rollout of coronavirus vaccines after Wall Street ended the year on a new high.
-Market benchmarks in Shanghai, Hong Kong, Seoul and Sydney advanced.
-Tokyo declined.((AP Photo/Koji Sasahara)
+(AP Photo/Lee Jin-man)

-BEIJING (AP) — Asian stock markets rose Monday on 2021’s first trading day, boosted by optimism about the rollout of coronavirus vaccines after Wall Street ended the year on a new high.
+BEIJING (AP) — Asian stock markets rose Monday on 2021’s first trading day, boosted by optimism about coronavirus vaccines after Wall Street ended the year on a new high.

-Optimism about vaccines has countered concern about rising infection numbers in the United States and some other countries and conflict over economic aid in Washington, said Stephen Innes of Axi in a report.
+Optimism about vaccines has outweighed concern about rising infection numbers in the United States and some other countries and conflict over economic aid in Washington, said Stephen Innes of Axi in a report.

 Traders are “perhaps a bit over-eager” but believe vaccines will “provide the ultimate economic kick-start, offering a massive booster shot to corporate profits,” said Innes.